jefarrell/Python-Instagram_API_Scripts/README.md

 Instagram-Hashtag-Search-Save
 =============================
-Query the Instagram API to search for all posts using a given hashtag
+Use python to query the Instagram API to search for all posts using a given hashtag

 Save your query to a pickle file for later analysis